-More than 800 business leaders, public officials, students and community activists gathered in Philadelphia on March 12 for the third annual PA/NJ here.Symposium, presented by the Delaware Valley Green Building Council (DVGBC) and hosted by Temple University.
-NREI is pleased to present a video of the conference
+More than 800 business leaders, public officials, students and community activists gathered in Philadelphia on March 12 for the third annual PA/NJ Sustainability Symposium, presented by the Delaware Valley Green Building Council (DVGBC) and hosted by Temple University.
+NREI is pleased to present a video of the conference here.

-The event was also one in a series of “Host City” events for the DVGBC, which is preparing for more than 30,000 people to descend on Philadelphia in November for the U.S. Green Building Council’s GreenbuildConference & Expo.
+The event was also one in a series of “Host City” events for the DVGBC, which is preparing for more than 30,000 people to descend on Philadelphia in November for the U.S. Green Building Council’s Greenbuild International Conference & Expo.

 “The depth and breadth of the PA/NJ Sustainability Symposium’s speakers and attendees was a great indicator of the strength of our sustainability and green building community here.
-We’re excited to show the region off to aand international audience when Greenbuild arrives,” says DVGBC Executive Director Janet Milkman.
+We’re excited to show the region off to a national and international audience when Greenbuild arrives,” says DVGBC Executive Director Janet Milkman.
 “We’ve been working for more than a decade to promote green building and sustainable communities, and it’s gratifying to see not only how much progress we’ve made from an environmental standpoint, but how much stronger it’s made our region’s economy.”